The Canary Islands use the 24-hr clock as opposed to 12 hours, using am and pm.

-Water availability is obviously low, a consequence of rain absence.
+Water availability is obviously low, a consequence of low rainfall.
 Few water sources exist in the Risco de Famara (Famara Massif) region and in the centre of the island.
 The supply, however, is insignificant in comparison to the quantities needed.
-Undoubtedly the most important source of potable water is desalination of seawater.
-It is estimated that tourists use 1.67 times more water than residents.

 Tourists who drink the tap water in Lanzarote may experience digestive problems like diarrhoea or other tummy ailments.